 - rabbit urine has a very strong odor.

 House Rabbit Society recommends organic litters, made from alfalfa, oat, citrus or paper.
-(Some brands to look for: Care Fresh, Cat Country, Critter Country, Yesterday’s News, and Papurr) For a complete listing of litter types, see the litter boxes and liver disease article.
+(Some brands to look for: Care Fresh (Natural only), Cat Country, Critter Country, Yesterday’s News, and Papurr) For a complete listing of litter types, see the litter boxes and liver disease article.

 Stay away from litters made from softwoods, like pine or cedar shavings or chips, as these products are thought to cause liver damage in rabbits who use them.
 CatWorks litter has been linked to zinc poisoning.
 Swheat Scoop Litter should be avoided, because rabbits will often ingest it.
 Because it is comprised of wheat, it is very high in carbohydrates and can cause obesity, excessive cecal production, diarrhea, bacterial imbalance, and other health issues.